 Once students have successfully completed a Leadership Lab they become BLI Leadership Fellows.
 The Fellows are the BLI's core group of student leaders and can continue to participate in all community events.
 They will share their experience of the Leadership Labs, the practice of the BLI Habits, and the identity that comes with earning a title that recognizes their common achievement.
 Entering the Fellows phase of the program opens a wide range of opportunities that students can choose to pursue at any time during their Michigan career.

 Fellows will be eligible for all of our funding programs and will have exclusive access to new leadership development opportunities.
 We hope that BLI Fellows will use these opportunities to forward their own goals and to enrich the work of other programs they take part in on and off campus.
 Opportunities for Institute Fellows include:

-Fellows then have the opportunity for High Impact Involvement.
+Fellows then have the opportunity to apply for Advanced Leadership Fellow programs.